 BAD!
 Excess Vibrato Confounds Learning — Just last night, I was rehearsing with a 24-voice amateur choir.
 The director was trying to help the women master a passage written with very close harmony, including some tone clusters.
 About 4 of the 12 women were singing with very prominent vibrato; the presence of these varying frequencies made it almost impossible to hear and tune the tone clusters.
 If the director had asked us to take out the vibrato, at least for the few minutes that we really needed to hear clearly, we could have mastered it much more quickly, and perhaps would not have needed to work on it separately.

 GOOD!
-Clear Singing is More Powerful and Resonant — When the all-professional choir CONCORA prepared for its December concert (“Christmas in New England”), Artistic Director Richard Coffey had asked the 27 singers to sing without vibrato in certain passages, so that interesting dissonances and moving lines could be projected clearly, and so that we could produce a more resonant sound.
+Clear Singing is More Powerful and Resonant — In [a fairly good ensemble], the director had asked the 27 singers to sing without vibrato in certain passages, so that interesting dissonances and moving lines could be projected clearly, and so that we could produce a more resonant sound.
 During the performance, I stood in the front row of singers, from where I could hear almost every voice behind me.
 As we sang, there were times when the choir “forgot” to sing without vibrato, and I was really struck by the difference in the resulting sound.
 With the extra vibrato, I did indeed hear all the individual voices; we were often loud, but the sound was diffuse and was oddly weakened by the dozens of different tones.
 When we sang senza vibrato, we produced a single clear sound and, of course, we had much better intonation and a stronger, louder overall sound.
 I loved the moments when we all were able to jettison the extra vibrato and produce a truly ringing sound.
 What a difference!
 It may seem counterintuitive, but it's true that when individual choristers sing with some restraint, the choir as a whole will produce a louder, more resonant sound.

 BAD!
 Excess Vibrato Hinders Listening— The vibrato pit.
 That’s the image that sprang to mind during a recent rehearsal of a large choral ensemble.
 I was glad I was sitting in the end seat in my row, so that at least one side of me was a vibrato-free zone.
 The singer to my left sang with a fast narrow vibrato, just slightly under pitch.
 The singer immediately behind me sang with a slow, wide vibrato, “hanging” her sound significantly under the pitch (read more here to understand what I mean by that).
 And behind me, a whole cloud of varying vibrati buzzed and burbled.
 Together, these voices created a sort of choral chaos which made it hard for me to hear the center of the pitch.
 I was glad that I was sitting near the piano so that I could hear the correct pitches.

 GOOD!
-Clear Singing Elevates the Music — This week, CONCORA has its last of five rehearsals for its upcoming performance of choral music by Felix Mendelssohn These rehearsals have been a delight, a revelation, a wonder of choral cooperation and mutual enjoyment.
-Much of the music that Artistic Director Richard Coffey has selected for this program is in eight parts (SSAATTBB), with complex polyphony and rich harmonies, including a wealth of wonderful dissonance.
-For the most part, and with some reminders from Rick, this ensemble sings nearly the entire program with little or no vibrato, introducing more “color” judiciously for selected passages.
-The sound is really remarkable; we are achieving stunning pianissimi and amazing fortissimi, and everything in between.
-Our clear tone helps with text projection, too, ensuring that we can communicate music and text to our audience.
+Clear Singing Elevates the Music — [re: rehearsals for a performance of] choral music by Felix Mendelssohn … much of it in eight parts (SSAATTBB), with complex polyphony and rich harmonies, including a wealth of wonderful dissonance.
+For the most part, [the ensemble] sang nearly the entire program with little or no vibrato, introducing more “color” judiciously for selected passages.
+The sound was really remarkable, with stunning pianissimi and amazing fortissimi, and everything in between.
+Our clear tone helped with text projection, too, ensuring that we could communicate music and text to our audience.

 BAD!
 The Vocal Free-For All — One small ensemble in which I sang for many years presented real challenges for me as a singer.
 Perhaps because of the strictly amateur nature of the ensemble, there were no standards for vocal production, and issues like vibrato and blend were not addressed.
 And because the ensemble was so small — just 16 voices — the differences between individual voices were painfully apparent, especially as to vibrato in the soprano section.
 It was essentially a vocal free-for-all, and no matter how hard I tried, it was pretty much impossible to blend (not that it seemed to matter); I kept my voice toned down for years.
 During the dress rehearsal for the last concert in which I sang, by chance five of the six sopranos were not present or were not singing due to illness, leaving me as the sole soprano.
 This was an unanticipated treat: I was finally able to sing out with my own fairly straight voice, without having to worry about clashing with all the vibrati.
 It was probably the best musical experience I had had in that ensemble for many years.
 Later, another singer remarked to me that the entire dress rehearsal had gone unexpectedly well; we were able to sing through almost everything without problem.
 He observed that it was because the other singers could finally hear the soprano line clearly, instead of the usual muddy sound, and that this factor helped all the other singers hear the music and stay together.
 It was a bittersweet evening.